 The buttons and dials

-There is a range of different buttons and dials that are well spread out and each feel different.
+There is a range of different buttons and dials that are well spread out and each feels different.
 This makes for improved muscle and sensory memory.
 In total, you’ll be able to program up 30 shortcuts which we’ll discuss more in the next section.

 Across the device you will find:

-• 6 buttons;
+- 6 buttons;

-• a scroll wheel;
+- a scroll wheel;

-• a dial;
+- a dial;

-• and both wheel and dial can be pressed as buttons.
+- and both wheel and dial can be pressed as buttons.

 Another design difference is that most of the buttons and the scroll wheel have a recessed area around them.
 I think this not only looks better but also adds to the feel when you move your fingers around over the Tourbox.
 It makes each button stand out more.